-Chapter 1: Introduction he "Savannah River Site (SRS) Environmental Report" is the primary document that the U.S. Department of Energy (DOE) uses to inform the public of environmental performance and conditions at SRS.
+he "Savannah River Site (SRS) Environmental Report" is the primary document that the U.S. Department of Energy (DOE) uses to inform the public of environmental performance and conditions at SRS.
 This report meets the requirements of DOE Order 231.1B, "Environment, Safety, and Health Reporting."
-The Site Environmental Report also is the principal document that demonstrates how the Site complies with the requirements of DOE Order 458.1, "Radiation Protection of the Public and the Environment."
+The "SRS Environmental Report" is also the principal document that demonstrates how the Site complies with the requirements of DOE Order 458.1, "Radiation Protection of the Public and the Environment."
 The "SRS Environmental Report" summarizes the Site's environmental information and data to achieve the following: - Highlight significant Site programs - Report environmental occurrences and responses - Describe SRS's compliance with environmental standards and requirements - Describe SRS's Environmental Management System and sustainability performance - Provide the results from monitoring material containing residual radioactivity before its release from SRS Chapter Background This chapter presents the following: